-How you can help make it easy for the non-profit organization to accept your donation?
+How can you help make it easier for the non-profit organization to accept your donation?

 - You ask them to pay for the move of the piano, but when they go to sell it, the piano is worth less than the cost of the move.

-- They don't have a space to store the piano or keyboard.
-Or they do have space, but need it for other things.
+- They don't have the space to store the piano or keyboard.

-- It needs rebuilding, refinishing or maintenance which will cost the non-profit cash investment, in order to function properly and look presentable in a room.
+- It needs rebuilding, refinishing or maintenance which will require an expenditure of cash on the part of the non-profit, in order to function properly and look presentable in a room.

 In any of these instances, your donation may cause more problems than it is worth for the non-profit to receive the piano.